For Filipinos, 2009 was a mix of agony and triumph.

 Approximately 100,000 people witnessed the much-awaited Eraserheads comeback reunion concert last March.
 The Pinoy rock heroes sang a total of 29 songs.

 Michael Jackson's film offering, This is It, grossed 7.4 million dollars on its opening day in the United States.
 This is It is now the highest-grossing concert movie to date.
 Jackson died last June.

-YES! magazine's January 2009 issue, featuring TV host Willie Revillame on the cover, initially sold 135,000 copies, and begged a reprint of ten thousands more to meet demand in sales.
+YES! magazine's January 2009 issue, featuring TV host Willie Revillame on the cover, sold 100,000 copies, and begged a reprint of 200,000 to meet demand in sales.
 This is a big feat for publishing in the country, a medium that is dying out due to the presence of new media.

 CONTROVERSIES.
 Amount involved in botched NBN-ZTE deal, one of the biggest corruption scandals to rock the Arroyo government: 329.5 million dollars.

 Pres.
 Gloria Macapagal Arroyo and other government officials' reported dinner tab at Le Cirque, an expensive restaurant in New York: 20,000 dollars.

 Number of Filipinos who experience hunger, as reported by the SWS last May: 14 million.

 Total gross earnings of the Bea Alonzo starrer And I Love You So after a reported rift between SM Cinemas and Star Cinema, according to Roxy Liquigan, Ad/Prom of the film production outfit: 8 million.
 (Other sources put it at 3.4 million.)

 Number of National Artist awardees added by Malacañang to the original list approved by the Cultural Center of the Philippines: four.